 Bryce Canyon National Park, Zion’s wildly underrated next-door neighbor, is a fantasyland of orange turrets and lanky pinnacles.
 Thousands of these bizarre, weathered pillars are grouped together in a vast amphitheater backdropped by prominent peaks.
 Enter the main attraction at Bryce Canyon National Park.

 Bryce Canyon is one of those rare National Parks that can be fully explored in a single day.
 This is due in part to its small, compact size of 35,000 acres.
 Other reasons include its easy accessibility and short, manageable trail system.
-While there are many backcountry trails that stray from the amphitheater, the main canyon trail systems can be hiked in a day.
+While many backcountry trails stray from the amphitheater, the main canyon trail systems can be hiked in a day.